Dual Credit and Testing Information

 - Take college-level courses numbered 1000 or higher.
 Fitness courses are excluded from the Dual Credit Program.

-- Meet course prerequisites by submitting ACT/SAT scores at a CNM Admission Office or by taking CNM's Accuplacer Assessment to test for college-level course placement.
+- Meet course prerequisites by submitting ACT/SAT scores at a CNM Admission Office or by taking a placement test.

 - Not audit CNM Dual Credit courses.